Geoje: Geography

 Geoje covers an area of 401.63 km2, encompassing Geoje-do (383.44 km2) and 60 other small islets, of which 10 are inhabited.
 The main island is joined to land by two bridges from nearby Tongyeong.
 It is also connected via a series of bridges and underwater tunnels to Gadeokdo, then Busan, named the Busan–Geoje Bridge.
 A proposal has been made to connect Geoje to Masan by another set of bridges and tunnels named Yi Sun-sin Great Bridge.

 Climate

 Geoje experiences a humid subtropical climate (Köppen: Cfa/Cwa), and temperatures reaching below zero degrees Celsius in winter are frequent during December to February.
 However, the island is kept relatively warm by the influence of warm ocean currents.

-On 2022, Typhoon Hinnamnor made landfall over the city, the eye centre directly passed over the city as a category 2 at 5:50 AM September 6, 2022.
-Leaving severe destruction around, including flooding.
+Typhoon Hinnamnor made landfall over the city.
+The eye centre directly passed over the city as a category 2 at 5:50 AM on September 6, 2022, leaving severe destruction around, including flooding.